For Immediate Release

 Industry: Coal, Part 3

-The coal industry continues to fight a very difficult battle, with challenges being flung from all quarters, domestic and international.
-In the U.S., declining natural gas prices, stringent regulations and additional impetus to solar and wind power generation through the extension of tax credits are steadily luring away utility operators from coal.
+The coal industry remains beleaguered, with challenges from domestic and international markets.
+In the United States, strong competition from natural gas, stringent regulations and additional impetus to solar and wind power generation through the extension of tax credits are steadily luring away utility operators from coal.

 Here are some of the severe headwinds that the coal industry is up against:

-Environmental Legislations : Coal has been losing importance as a fuel source over the last few years, particularly in the U.S., in comparison with other sources that are less harmful to the environment.
+Environmental Legislations: Coal has been losing importance as a fuel source over the last few years, particularly in the United States compared with other sources that are less harmful to the environment.
 Concerns over the emission of greenhouse gases and global climate change have resulted in the formulation of new legislations and policies which emphasize the use of environment-friendly fuel sources, particularly in the power sector.

 This has considerably slowed down the expansion of coal-fired capacity in the power sector, with utility companies now building new natural gas-fired plants and resorting to alternative sources of energy generation like wind, solar and hydro power.

-Competition from Alternative Energy Sources : Apart from natural gas, the coal industry has been losing a major share of its electric generation demand to renewable sources of energy.
+Competition from Alternative Energy Sources: Apart from natural gas, the coal industry has been losing a major share of its electric generation demand to renewable sources of energy.
 Usage of alternate energy is on the rise, with more utility-scale solar projects being commissioned across the country.

-Rising Competition & Stronger Dollar : Besides competition from renewables and natural gas, U.S. coal producers are also affected by rising export from Indonesia and Australia as well as a stronger dollar, which is making this commodity dearer in the international markets.
+Rising Competition: Besides competition from renewables and natural gas, U.S. coal producers are also affected by rising export from Indonesia and Australia.
 International players enjoy the benefit of low mining and transportation costs, consequently making the coal cheaper than their American peers.

 Strong Stocks that Should Be in the News